Oli-Bateson/vagrant-ansible-centos7-LNMP/README.md

 ## Shared directories
 Host-VM shared directories have been set up for:
 - `/vagrant` (the standard share of the host directory in which the Vagrantfile resides)
-- `/ansible` (this repository's `ansible` directory required for Ansible provisioning when on Windows hosts)
 - `/bacpac` (this expects to find the `bacpac` codebase in a directory name `bacpac` at the same level as this repository)
 - `/paywall` (this expects to find the `paywall` codebase in a directory name `paywall` at the same level as this repository)